Karyakshama Seva Vibhushanaya: Award process

 All commissioned officers of the Sri Lanka Army Volunteer Force (including those attached to the National Cadet Corps) who, by or after 22 May 1972, have completed 18 years of excellent service are eligible for the award.

 Recipients are entitled to use the post-nominal letters "KSV".

+History

+Volunteer officers of the Ceylon Defence Force, were awarded the Volunteer Officers' Decoration and thereafter the Efficiency Decoration (Ceylon).
+This practice continued following the formation the Ceylon Army in 1949 and the creation of the Ceylon Volunteer Force under the Army Act of 1949.
+The practice ended in 1972, when Ceylon became the Republic of Sri Lanka after the Republic Constitution was enacted on 22 May 1972.
+The Karyakshama Seva Vibhushanaya was established on 7 January 1986 with retroactive to 22 May 1972.
 The first recipients of this decoration, set out in The Sri Lanka Gazette of 12 October 1990, were: